duckdb/duckdb-web/docs/guides/file_formats/parquet_import.md

 COPY tbl FROM 'input.parquet' (FORMAT PARQUET);
 ```

-For additional options, see the [Parquet Loading reference](../../data/parquet).
+For additional options, see the [Parquet loading reference](../../data/parquet).